uofu-emb/rtos/README.md

 - Remaining time working in the lab in pairs.

 ## Tooling
-We will be using [PlatformIO](https://platformio.org) to provide toolchain, OS, HAL, and libraries.
-We will be using [Zephyr RTOS](https://docs.zephyrproject.org/2.7.5/) (note version 2.7.5).
+We will be using [Raspberry Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) toolchain to provide OS, HAL, and libraries.
+We will be using [FreeRTOS](htts://www.freertos.org/Documentation/02-Kernel/04-API-references/01-Task-creation/00-TaskHandle).

 [VSCode](https://code.visualstudio.com/) is the recommended IDE.
-Most of the time we will be operating on the command line.
+Most of the time we will be operating on the **command line**.

 ## Cheating and ethics